5.19 - SSL/TLS Filter

 ...

 The missing part here is the sslContext which has to be defined.
-It’s an instande of the SSLContext class, where you define a TrustManager, a KeyManager and a Securerandom.
+It’s an instance of the SSLContext class, where you define a TrustManager, a KeyManager and a Securerandom.

 Handshake

-Last, not least, the CLIENT_HELLO TLS request is sent by the client side, the server is waiting for it.
-There starts a serie of TLS messages exchanged between the cleint and the server, at teh end of which the session is secured, and data can be exchanged encrypted.
+The Handshake is initiated by a CLIENT_HELLO TLS request which is sent by the client, the server is waiting for it.
+There starts a serie of TLS messages exchanged between the cleint and the server, at the end of which the session is secured, and data can be exchanged encrypted.

 Session secured